obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 * End-to-End tests to cover all cci resource allocation use-cases
 * End-to-End tests to cover CCI Driver associtation mechanism
 * End-to_End tests with device plugins and DRA
+* End-to_End Scheduling on nodes running CCI (policy based and attribute-based) with and without drivers cvg >=80%
 * Performance and resource utilization tests